Mighty Hurricanes and Deadly Floodwaters

 Why are we sinking?

 First Reason: Glaciers!
-Hundreds of feet thick, and heavy, they bear down on the land.
-In response, land to the south bulges upward.
+Hundreds of feet thick and weighing tons, like blunderbusses they bore down on the land 20,000 years ago.
+In response, land to the south bulged upward.
 Picture a seesaw.
 While Icy Land in the northern seat comes down, Green Land (us) in the southern seat is forced to rise up.

 Second Reason: People!
-People who take more water out of aquifers than rainfall puts back.
-Too many people, too much industry, too much pavement, too much run-off prevent rainwater from finding its way back to an aquifer, and the aquifer begins to shrink.
+People take more water out of aquifers than rainfall puts back.
+Too many people, too much industry, too much pavement, too much run-off prevent rainwater from finding its way back to aquifers.
+As an aquifer begins to shrink the level of the land shrinks.

 It’s a little more complicated than that, but field studies over time in Franklin, Virginia, back this up.
 (I do not know of any long-term studies done in North Carolina.)
-To add spice to the mix, as the land sinks and water levels rise, the water table becomes more shallow.
+To add spice to the mix, as the land sinks, the water table rises.

 Is it any wonder that our lawn becomes a rice paddy after too many hard rains?
 Or steps run with water and gather moss and mildew?